AASJournals/Tutorials/Repositories/UsingRepositories.md

 AAS Journals strongly encourage authors to place data or software products related to an article into a persistent repository linked to the main journal article by a [DOI][9f8a762d] and formally cited in the main reference section of a submitted manuscript.
 This is a change from our past use of supplementary tar.gz files to append various types of article related material.
-Instructions for listing these digital objects in the main references of an AAS Journal manuscript is given in "[Citing Repositories][7c9b06c7]."
+Two articles that might aide your decisions about archiving data/sofware include: "Ten Simple Rules for the Care and Feeding of Scientific Data [(10.1371/journal.pcbi.1003542)](http://dx.doi.org/10.1371/journal.pcbi.1003542)" and "Achieving human and machine accessibility of cited data in scholarly publications [(10.7717/peerj-cs.1)](https://dx.doi.org/10.7717/peerj-cs.1)".
+Instructions for citing these digital objects in the main references of an AAS Journal manuscript is given in "[Citing Repositories][7c9b06c7]."

 # Article Related Content
-There are many types of article related content that are better served by archiving them in persistent repositories.
+There are many types of article related content that are best served by archiving them in persistent repositories.
 These include:
 - Reusable software packages created as a product of the research presented in the manuscript;
 - Software scripts for the replication of analysis or figures or data presented in a manuscript;
 - Software parameter and output files;